puikchan/udacity.data_visualization/README.md

 Feedback#1

-The title on the first charts does not need to say "Total", and the axis description may be better not using the column names with underscores, it probably is better be a natural language.
-I do like that the actual rate is shown when the cursor is placed on the bars and a line is projected to the axes.
+The title on the first chart does not need to say "Total", and the axis description may be better not using the column names with underscores, it probably is better be natural words.
+I do like that the actual survival rate is shown when the cursor is placed on the bars and a line is projected to the axes.

 Feedback#2

-On the second chart, the legend probably can be moved away from the title, the right top corner or left top corner may be a good place.
+On the second chart, the legend probably can be moved away from the title, the right top corner or left top corner may be a good place, or even on the right side of the chart.
 Also the colors of the bars is better be reversed, with the female in pink and male in blue, that would be more intuitive for viewers to tell which one is male and which one is female even without looking at the legend, since pink is more a feminine color in general.

 ##### 2nd Data Visualization